Mary Lyon: Death

-Lyon died of erysipelas (possibly contracted from an ill student in her care) on March 5, 1849.
+Lyon died of erysipelas (contracted from an ill student in her care) on March 5, 1849.
 Lyon was buried on the Mount Holyoke College campus, in front of Porter Hall and behind the Amphitheatre.
 Her burial site is marked with a granite pillar and surrounded by an iron fence.

 Legacy

 Mary Lyon developed her ideas on how to educate women when she was assistant principal at Ipswich Female Seminary in Massachusetts.
 When she was age 40 she had convinced sponsors to sponsor her new school—the first real college for women.
 Mount Holyoke Female Seminary opened on November 8, 1837, in South Hadley, Massachusetts.
 The town had donated the land and main building.
 Lyon's layout of the campus provided a widely imitated model for the higher education of women by providing a physical environment that supported a rigorous and comprehensive curriculum equivalent to that of men's colleges.
 Lyon's innovative goals set her Seminary apart from other female seminaries of the period, offering a curriculum equivalent to those at men's colleges.
 All the students worked in one building with little privacy.
 There was close contact with the all-female faculty, and daily self reports on their personal strengths and weaknesses.
 The college cut staff to the minimum as the 100 or so students each performed one hour of work a day, handling most of the routine chores like cooking and cleaning and maintaining the grounds.
 Lyon rejected the goal of the men's colleges to promote individualism and independence and instead fostered the collective ideal of a united team of women could match the success of nearby men's colleges like Amherst and Williams.
 The curriculum allowed women to study subjects like geometry, calculus, Latin, Greek, science, philosophy, and history, which were not typically taught at other female seminaries in the 19th century.
 Lyon's efforts in founding an institution of higher education for women, despite the economic challenges of the time, paved the way for more women to have the same opportunities for higher education as their brothers.